jaegertracing/documentation/content/docs/next-release/features.md

 The node granularity of this graph can be changed between services and service endpoints.
 In the latter mode, different endpoints in the same service will be displayed as separate nodes, e.g. `A::op1` and `A::op2`.

 At this time the transitive graph can only be constructed from traces in the search results.
 In the future there will be a Flink job that will compute the graphs by aggregating all traces.

+## Aggregated Trace Metrics (ATM)

+Visualizes aggregated span data in the form of RED (Requests, Errors, Duration) metrics to highlight services and/or operations with statistically significant request/error rates or latencies, then leveraging Jaeger's Trace Search capabilities to pinpoint specific traces belonging to these services/operations.

+See [Aggregated Trace Metrics (ATM)](../atm) for more details.